Written by Samuel Furnica, Cisilion’s Enterprise Presales Consultant

 Making sure that your security processes and initiatives are reinforced in the event of a data breach or attack has always been a crucial part of any business.
 However, as more companies move towards a remote and hybrid working environment, handling cybersecurity and data has become increasingly vital.

-According to a report on the Future of Secure Remote Work by Cisco, just over two-thirds (62%) of companies globally have over half of their workforce working from home currently, compared to just under a fifth (19%) doing so before Covid-19.
+According to a report on the Future of Secure Remote Work by Cisco, just under two-thirds (62%) of companies globally have over half of their workforce working from home currently, compared to just under a fifth (19%) doing so before Covid-19.

 Additionally, Cisco’s study cites that 52% of the respondents have placed cybersecurity measures as the #1 priority and an impressive 96% have made changes to their policies as a result of the surge in remote and hybrid working.